demiaster/treegen/production/helpcard/helpcard_tree.md

     #id: internalname

     Scale the input geometry uniformly along the x, y, z axis.

-*Move Centroid to Origin*:
-    #id: internalname

-    Move centroid of the object to the origin of the axis.

 =====Bounds=====
 Create the tree crown shape as a thick layer wrapped around the input object.